mahdiasd/BottomDialogFilePicker/README.md

 Bottom dialog picker like telegram for all version of android (1 ... , 10 , 11 , 12 , 13)

+Take picture with camera and save to storage

 Search in Files

 Support android 10+